minprog/app-studio/info/10 Syllabus.md

 Android using Studio and the Android SDK *or* to write native apps for iPhones, iPod Touches, and iPads using Xcode and the iOS SDK.

+## Expectations

+You are expected to complete the provided exercises, attend most office hours, submit seven fully working apps, improve on those apps for your portfolio, and confer with your mentor regularly.
+You are also expected to work on preparations for your final programming project.

 ## Getting started

-You are expected to complete the provided exercises, attend most office hours, submit seven fully working apps, improve on those apps for your portfolio, and confer with your mentor regularly.

 - Check if your [personal timetable](https://datanose.nl/) shows App Studio.
 - Come to the first session to get acquainted to the staff.